 Deb: One of your goals with clients is to help them “build their best wardrobe”.
 What basics do you recommend that every wardrobe should have at a minimum?

 Mandy: Everyone should own pieces that they feel comfortable and confident wearing.
 Properly fitted undergarments are the foundation of every good outfit.
 A fitted, black, or navy blazer can easily be incorporated into many different lifestyles.
 Dark denim in a fit that best suits the wearer is another item that I suggest.
 I also recommend white or ivory flowy tops for layering under jackets or sweaters.
 Another item I encourage my clients to purchase is a nice pair of nude or black pumps.

 Deb: You have a fun pixie cut.
 Have you always had short hair?
 Any advice for women who are looking to make the switch from long to chic and short?

-Mandy: I feel that layering different pieces, such as a scarf, adds interest to any outfit.
-I love that it is a pulled together, polished look while still remaining casual.
-It is very important to me that I look my best at all times weather I’m meeting a client, checking out the latest styles and inventory at my local boutiques or just running errands or to the gym.
+Mandy: I feel that layering different pieces, such as a scarf, add interest to any outfit.
+I love that it is a pulled-together, polished look while still remaining casual.
+It is very important to me that I look my best at all times whether I’m meeting a client, checking out the latest styles and inventory at my local boutiques, or just running errands or to the gym.